Groupguanfang/unbuilder/README.md

     "config": [
       // `rollup` is mean to use rollup to build "rollup",
-      // `rollup-dts` is mean to use rollup to generate `d.ts` files "rollup-dts"
+      // `bundle-dts-generator` is mean to generate `d.ts` files "bundle-dts-generator"
     ]
   }
 }